ibrahimshittu/ibrahim-shittu-portfolio/content/blog/from-civil-engineering-to-software-development.md

 ### Transferable Skills

 Engineering disciplines share fundamental problem-solving approaches that translate well to software development.
 Systematic thinking helps break down complex problems into manageable parts, while attention to detail ensures understanding that small errors can have big consequences.
-Take time to identify your own transferable skills from your background, they're often more valuable than you realise and can give you a unique advantage.
+Take time to identify your own transferable skills from your background, they're often more valuable than you realize and can give you a unique advantage.

 ### The Learning Mindset